Skip to main content

 And people like to feel heard.
 People like to talk, especially about their problems.
 Especially if they think it’s going to lead to a solution.
 So don’t panic if you think that this is a lot to ask, once you give this a go, you’ll find your customers opening right up and being pretty happy about it.

-Think of this as like a therapy session and, you’re the therapist here, these with these questions, you’re helping them talk through their issues that they’ve come up with and possibly come to some realizations about how they tackle these problems while they’re at it.
+Think of this as like a therapy session and, you’re the therapist here, with these questions, you’re helping them talk through their issues that they’ve come up with and possibly come to some realizations about how they tackle these problems while they’re at it.

 Asking them, well, this feature that you’ve just asked for, what do you think it’s going to do for you?
 What is it that you’re actually trying to do here?
 Why do you feel like you need this particular functionality?
 Where have you seen this thing work before?
 What problem do you think this is going to solve?